 You wait for such a long time, imagine and picture a little nugget that will be part of your life forever that when that moment comes, it’s completely magical and completely out of this world.

 Your body is a temple.
 Your body is absolutely fascinating.
-I’m in awe with what I’ve been capable to do that I never thought I’d have the strength or courage to do.
+I’m in awe of what I’ve been capable of doing that I never thought I’d have the strength or courage to do.

-Our first night was a little rough as I was very sleep deprived and Oliver had a hard time sleeping anywhere else but on our chest.
-I was so scared to roll over him or him fall from my chest, I couldn’t bare to close an eye.
-So Kyle, just naturally grabbed him and laid him on his chest and slept. no big deal, as if he had done it all of his life.
+Our first night was a little rough as I was very sleep-deprived and Oliver had a hard time sleeping anywhere else but on our chest.
+I was so scared to roll over him or for him to fall from my chest, I couldn’t bear to close an eye.
+So Kyle, just naturally grabbed him and laid him on his chest and slept.
+No big deal, as if he had done it all of his life.
 I was at peace.
 Finally. <3

-we had to learn to swaddle which is a funny, anxious process when your baby is crying and you’re doing this for the first time…everything was very challenging but so much fun as well.
+We had to learn to swaddle which is a funny, anxious process when your baby is crying and you’re doing this for the first time…everything was very challenging but so much fun as well.
 I recommend the velcro swaddles as they are much easier and quick!
-I remember when we’d change his diaper and he would pee everywhere all over the wall and i’d literally just look at it, with an epic exhaustion and just say “it’ll dry.
-I don’t care.” or when he’d poop after 3 changes in a row!
+I remember when we’d change his diaper and he would pee everywhere all over the wall and I’d literally just look at it, with epic exhaustion and just say “it’ll dry.
+I don’t care.”
+Or when he’d poop after 3 changes in a row!
 Kyle and I would just explode laughing at the turn our life had just taken.

 The first few months are no doubt quite intense and all babies are different!
 Oliver is a cuddler so at the beginning he would rarely let us put him down.
 That was a bit challenging but we just enjoyed the cuddles and I accepted that I was often stuck in crazy positions as he had just fallen asleep on top of me and just the idea of moving an inch was criminal!